vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ```

-To install a Iterate Cluster, use the following `iterate` profile template:
+To install an Iterate Cluster, use the following `iterate` profile template:
 ```yaml
 profile: iterate